 John Allman —- Riley Bressler —- Simon Brown —- William Challenger —- Edward Delaney —- Gabriel B. Derr —- Isaac Snowden Finton —- Charles Griner —- Daniel Hand —- James M. Hart —- Philip Hawk —- Josiah Heckard —- John F. Helt —- Michael M. Hoffman —- Isaac Kebaugh —- Hiram Kimmel —- George Kissinger —- Josiah Kocher —- Charles Kreiner —-George Krissinger —- Henry Lauinger —- William Lebo —- Josiah Lentz —- Gustavius Augusst Martin —- Daniel David Messner —- John Mucher —- George W. Myers —- William Owens —- Barnhardt Plotzer Sr. —- David John Reasoner —- Isaac H. Ressler —- John Sager —- David H. Shaffer —- John H. Spangler —- Casper Tschopp —- Elias B. Tschopp —- Benjamin B. Umberger —- William W. Wallace —- Benevelll Welker —- Daniel Wert —- Nathaniel Woland —- Frederick Yentch —- John Youndt —- Levi Zerbe

 The news article from the Philadelphia Inquirer is from the on-line resources of the Free Library of Philadelphia.
-Information for this post was also taken from the files of the Gratz Historical Society.
+Information for this post was also taken from the files of the Civil War Research Project.
 A separate digital file is kept on each of the above-named men.
 Information is sought on any men from the Lykens Valley area who were soldiers or sailors during the Civil War.

 Excerpts from the Diary of Samuel Cormany can be found by clicking here.